 Simonsen Architect’s residential work strives to consider placement on the land to optimize views, shelter outdoor spaces and the building from the weather and take advantage of special aspects of the property.
 Incorporating pleasing and efficient plan layouts with occupant comfort in mind, arrangement of spaces often contain large open spaces and more compact intimate scaled areas.
 The goal to bring well considered daylight to most every room in a house is always in mind during design.
 Thoughtful use of materials in creative ways is a constant goal to bring a unique and well scaled exterior design to projects.

-Rock Creek Contemporary Cabin
+Phillipsburg Contemporary Cabin

 This barn constructed with Corten (rusty) siding provides garage space, storage and entertaining space for the owners when they choose to entertain larger groups than their adjacent compact cabin will accommodate.
 The straightforward but elegant detailing and minimal number of materials catches the eye of many as they visit the site.